-Looking at each of these companies’ plans for a hybrid workplace, a major factor when switching to hybrid workforce has been their workers’ desires, preferences, and needs, rather than established corporate policies.
-This is great news for employees across the world – when big organizations like the mentioned above put their workers’ needs first, many others will likely follow the trend.
+Looking at each of these companies’ plans for a hybrid workplace, a major factor when switching to a hybrid workforce has been their workers’ desires, preferences, and needs, rather than established corporate policies, which would’ve been a mistake.
+This is great news for employees across the world – when big organizations like the one mentioned above put their workers’ needs first, many others will likely follow the trend.

-Hybrid workplaces might still be in flux, but they are rapidly becoming a much more permanent reality.
-Certainly, hybrid workplaces are more commonly endorsed post-pandemic as people learnt how to be productive and flexible no matter where their working station is.
+Hybrid workplaces might still be in flux, but they are rapidly becoming a much more permanent reality, something that many remote work influencers confirm.
+Certainly, hybrid workplaces are more commonly endorsed post-pandemic as people learned how to be productive and flexible no matter where their working station is.

 Netflix is one of the biggest companies opposed to remote work.
 However, there are exceptions on a case-by-case basis.
 There’s still a relatively low chance of employees working remotely or in the new hybrid way.